 First, you need to know something:

-These family-focused Day of the Dead gatherings occur on a smaller scale in local cemeteries (which would be weird for you to barge in on), but you can also visit the nearby town of San Andres Mixquic (which I’ll go into below) for an experience where tourists are welcomed.
+Family-focused Day of the Dead gatherings occur on a smaller scale in local cemeteries (which would be weird for you to barge in on), but you can also visit the nearby town of San Andres Mixquic (which I’ll go into below) for an experience where tourists are welcomed.

 Also, the Mexico City Day of the Dead Parade (which I’ll also explain below) actually only started in 2016, as a response to a flood of tourist demands and disappointment upon arriving in Mexico City and realizing the parade in the James Bond movie isn’t really a thing (seriously).